-Though gains in science proficiency for JCPS elementary students were made on the state assessment in science for 2012, JCPS still lags behind the state in proficiency (i.e., 55.3% vs. 68.8%, respectively).
+Though gains in science proficiency for JCPS elementary students were made on the state assessment in science for 2013, JCPS still lags behind the state in proficiency (i.e., 58.4% vs. 68.5%, respectively).
 In fact, JCPS has a 5-year trend of lagging behind the state in science proficiency.
-Last year, JCPS elementary students gained 1% in proficiency while the state lost .7% in proficiency.
-The goal of the KSC pilot after-school enrichment program was to accelerate the science assessment growth for proficiency seen in 2012 for JCPS elementary students.
+In 2012, JCPS elementary students gained 1% in proficiency while the state lost .7% in proficiency.
+This year, the state lost .3% in proficiency while district gained 3.1%.
+The goal of the KSC pilot after-school enrichment program was to pilot an approach to accelerating growth on the K-PREP science assessment.